VIDEO: The LEGO Ninjago Movie

 Upcoming Events

-Borger High School Homecoming Parade scheduled for Monday, September 25
+Borger High School Homecoming Parade postponed and rescheduled for Thursday, September 28

 Make-A-Wish to host Delicious Wishes Burger Bash benefit Sept.
 28